German National Academy of Sciences Leopoldina: Membership

 Members might also attribute discoveries and success to the academy.
 For example, the asteroid 893 Leopoldina is named in its honour.

 Leadership

 At the head of the Academy there is a Presidium, elected by the Senate, consisting of the President, acting as the chair, four Vice Presidents, and other members at large.
 These position terms are five years long and can only be held twice by the same person.
 The Senate of the Academy currently consists of 39 members representing different sections and disciplines of science, as well as representatives from Switzerland and Austria.
 Senate members serve for four years and can only be re-elected once.
-The latest President of the Academy, Dr. Gerald Haug, from Berlin, became the Academy's 27th president when he took office on March 1, 2020.
+The latest President of the Academy, Gerald Haug, from Berlin, became the Academy's 27th president when he took office on 1 March 2020.

 Past presidents of the Leopoldina with time and place of office: